JST COI-NEXT Kawasaki Project CHANGE

 Specific Initiatives (Targets and Research and Development Themes)

-We are working towards the realization of a "resilient and healthy longevity society" by setting four targets through dialogue with stakeholders, and advancing activities based on five research and development themes to achieve those targets.
+We are working towards the realization of a "resilient and healthy longevity society" by setting three targets through dialogue with stakeholders, and advancing activities based on three research and development themes to achieve those targets.

 -